 If you’ve never had your ear pierced, or the hole has closed, you should wait at least six months after your surgery before getting a piercing.
 You should avoid heavy earrings to ensure that your results are maintained.
 During this time, if you have any questions or concerns, please contact our office and speak with one of our friendly and helpful members of staff.

 Earlobe repair is an extremely customizable procedure that is particular to each patient.
 Your cost will depend on your individual needs and the extent of correction that is needed.
 During your consultation, Dr. Yoo will be happy to provide you with an accurate earlobe repair quote.
-Call (949) 861-3340 or click here to set up a consultation with Dr. Yoo at our Irvine office.
+Call (949) 861-3340 or click here to set up a consultation with Dr. Yoo at our Irvine or Beverly Hills offices.

 Frequently Asked Questions